Black Single Parent.

 Made up, harmful things that steal, shoot, stab, and deride.

-The reality rides low, but the aspirations ride high.
+The reality rides low, to think the aspirations still ride high.

 Would you think it to be so, or believe it to be a lie?